Creating a relational database

 Production

-If you’re creating a database in a production environment, you should look to turn on deletion protection.
+If you’re creating a database in a production environment, you should turn on deletion protection.
 To do this, update your database configuration:

 module "rds" {